-Tacos al pastor are made with pork which is marinated, then slow roasted on a spit.
-The pork is often marinated in pineapple juice, chiles and spices.
+Tacos al pastor are made with marinated pork that is slow roasted on a spit.
+The pork typically marinates in pineapple juice, chiles and spices.
 In this particular case, we’re going to grill our pork to make this recipe more adaptable to a home kitchen.

 How do you make tacos al pastor?

-This recipe starts with a marinade, which contains an assortment of ingredients including dried chiles, pineapple juice, spices and Agave In The Raw.
-The marinade gets pureed in the blender, then is used to flavor sliced pork shoulder.
-The pork is grilled, then chopped and put into tortillas along with grilled pineapple, red onion and cilantro.
+This recipe starts with a marinade, which contains an assortment of ingredients including dried chiles, pineapple juice and spices.
+Puree the marinade in the blender, then pour it over slices of pork shoulder.
+Grill the pork, the chop it and put into tortillas along with grilled pineapple, red onion and cilantro.

 Tips for pork tacos

 - The easiest way to get thin slices of pork is to partially freeze your pork shoulder roast before you cut it.
 Chill it for about 30 minutes and you’ll be ready to go.

 - This recipe calls for two specialty ingredients: dried guajillo chiles and achiote paste.
 If you can’t find dried guajillo chiles, you can substitute dried ancho chiles which are available in most grocery stores.
 Achiote paste comes in a jar in the ethnic foods aisle.
 It’s a colorful and fragrant paste made of annatto seeds and spices, and it gives the meat in this dish its characteristic red color.